MattMatt0240/DemiGod/README.md

  WORKING SO FAR:

- * Database initialization
+ * Stats and Inventory Databases

- * Character creation in the works (Name hero, choose class)
+ * Character creation (Choose name and class)
+ * Simple Battle mechanics
+ * Level-ups
+ * Status Screen

  IDEAS:

- * Xml-based index of all items

- * String resource vs. xml files for diologue
+ * Shops
+ * 3 members in the party
+ * Loot chest in Hero's home

+ Also look at REQUESTS file for further information